Click on slideshow photos for description

 Photo 2: Tito (right) at Begunje ceremony, 1953

-In the early 1950s, local and regional governments and veterans groups in the Begunje municipality organized the construction of a memorial cemetery at the site in the Draga valley where the 161 Slovene hostages were executed.
-Famous Slovenian modernist designer Edvard Ravnikar was commissioned to create this cemetery complex.
-Ravnikar, who had been an associate of Le Corbusier during the 1930s, was most likely chosen for this commission as he had just successfully completed the elaborate and expansive memorial cemetery project on at the Kampor concentration camp site on Rab Island, Croatia.
-The completed memorial complex at Begunje was unveiled to the pubic in August of 1953 during a ceremony which was attended by the President of Yugoslavia, Josip Tito.
-The central element of the memorial cemetery consists of dozens of half meter tall prism-shaped granite markers spread across the execution site.
+The central element of the memorial cemetery consists of dozens of half-meter tall prism-shaped granite markers spread across the execution site.
 Each marker is inscribed with names of the victims who were executed at this site.
-At the entrance to the complex, there are two engraved stone pillars along with a bronze sculpture work depicting one of the hostages made by artist Boris Kalin.
+At the entrance to the complex, there are two engraved stone pillars along with a figurative bronze sculptural work depicting a defiant hostage, which was created by Slovene artist Boris Kalin.
 In addition to the executed hostages, 20 Partisan soldiers are buried here who died in the Draga valley during skirmishes in 1944 and 1945.

 This spomenik appears to be in excellent condition, as it is well maintained and its landscaping is kept in perfect order.
 There is no sign or indication that any sort of vandalism or neglect is occurring here, as is common at other spomenik sites across the former-Yugoslavia.
 It is clear from the flowers and candles seen left here at the grave markers that many people from the local community still regularly pay tribute to and honor the victims who died here.
 Furthermore, commemorative and remembrance events are still held at this site annually.